Miniscus Tear Specialist

 Degenerative tears or those associated with some osteoarthritis may not require surgery and are often treated with anti-inflammatory medications, a steroid injection and physical therapy.

-How to Treat a Meniscus Tear with Surgery
+How is a Meniscus Tear Treated with Surgery?

 In knees without arthritis with a painful and symptomatic meniscus tear or for patients who fail to improve with non-operative treatment who have minimal arthritis, Dr. Mazzara may recommend a minimally invasive surgery called arthroscopic repair.
 This procedure involves a miniature camera and small surgical instruments, inserted into the knee to resect or repair the tear.